ricardomlee/ddns-rs/README.md

 # ddns-rs

-> not ready for use 🥵
+> ready for use with one cloudflare A record 🥰

 A ddns client written in Rust.